 Check for these typical credit notification red flags:

+To be sure the errors are removed from your credit report, contact both the credit reporting company and the company that provided the information.
+You should explain what you think is wrong, why, and include copies of documents that support your dispute.
 If you are disputing an error online with Equifax®, they may request a ten-digit confirmation number - you do not need this number to submit your dispute.

 Other important determining factors include:

 Like with any goal, qualifying for a mortgage is achievable with the right tools and discipline.

 Learn where your credit needs to be, and find specific opportunities to positively impact it with QLCredit:

 Yes.
 QLCredit uses industry-leading security measures to verify your identity and protect your information.

 Your Social Security Number is needed to verify your identity and to obtain your free credit score and report from the credit reporting agencies.
 This prevents other people who don’t know your SSN from stealing your information.